veebch/btcticker/README.md

 The ePaper is slow.
 There is a lag of a few seconds between button press and a change to the display.

-Here's what they do:
+Here's what the buttons do:
 - Button 1: Toggle to next currency listed in config.yaml
 - Button 2: Rotate Display -90 degrees
 - Button 3: Invert Display
 - Button 4: Hide Display.
-Replace with 1 coin = 1 coin message.
+Replace with 1 coin = 1 coin message

 Update frequency can be changed in the config.yaml file (default is 600 seconds).